andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 ## Abstracting Commonalities {#abstracting-commonalities}

 What things do our models have in common with each other?
-Well for one they have primary keys as denoted by the `ID` field, and they also have arbitary column values too.
+Well for one they have primary keys as denoted by the `ID` field, and they also have arbitrary column values too.

 With this in mind let's begin defining a simple `Model` interface that can